Join Us & Get Wine 101 Course 75% Off

 Written by Madeline Puckette

-Vinho Verde comes from a small region in Northern Portugal known for its super-value whites, reds, and rosés.
-These wines are loved for mouth-zapping acidity, subtle carbonation, and lower alcohol – making them a great choice for summer.
+Vinhos Verdes is a demarcated region (aka legally defined) in Portugal’s cool-climate Atlantic wine region, known for high-acid whites ranging from easy-drinking blends to serious, age-worthy single-varietal wines.
+These wines are loved for mouth-zapping acidity, subtle carbonation, and lower alcohol, making them a great choice for summer.

 Vinho-Verde-Wine-Tasting-Pairing-Illustration-WineFolly

-Tasting Notes: Lemonade, White Melon, Gooseberry, Grapefruit, and Lime Blossom
+Tasting Notes: Lemon, White Melon, Gooseberry, Grapefruit, and Lime Blossom

-The vast majority of Vinho Verde wines are white.
-Six grapes (you’ve never heard of) dominate the regional blend: Alvarinho, Arinto, Azal, Avesso, Loureiro, and Trajadura.
-Vinho Verde wines range slightly in style, but most are a touch fizzy, mostly dry, and have green fruit notes.
+The vast majority of the region’s wines are white.
+Six lesser-known grapes dominate the regional blend: Alvarinho, Arinto, Azal, Avesso, Loureiro, and Trajadura.
+Vinhos Verdes wines range slightly in style, but most are a touch fizzy, mostly dry, and have green fruit notes.
+That said, a growing number of producers are scaling back carbonation and highlighting single varieties such as Alvarinho and Loureiro, resulting in wines with more texture and aging potential.

-• Arinto: Also called “Pederna,” it is arguably Portugal’s finest white grape.
+• Arinto: Also called ‘Pederna,’ it is considered one of Portugal’s top white grapes.
 Expect juicy melon and citrus with some bitter notes on the finish.
 Great examples can age 7+ years!

 • Alvarinho: The same grape as Spain’s Albariño and produces wines with grapefruit and floral notes.
-This is another serious grape to watch.
+Increasingly bottled on its own, Alvarinho produces some of the region’s most structured and age-worthy wines.

-• Loureiro: If there were such a thing as “The Riesling of Portugal” this would be it.
-Look up winemaker Anselmo Mendes for shocking single-varietal wines from the coastal regions.
+• Loureiro: If there were such a thing as “The Riesling of Portugal,” this would be it.

 • Trajadura: This grape is a popular blender with Alvarinho.
 It adds richness and aromas of pear and citrus blossom.